Holographic superconductors at zero density: Superconducting phase

 where $-m_0/2=g_3-(2/3)\phi_a\phi_b$.
 Moreover, $m_0=(2/3)Ts$ can be derived by the radially conserved quantity~\eqref{eq:noether} below.
 The horizon value $\chi_h$ is chosen such that $\chi=0$ at the boundary, which is implemented by rescaling the time.
 Thus, integrating out from the horizon to infinity gives a map

-Upon imposing the boundary condition~\eqref{eq:kappa}, we obtain a one-parameter family of solutions.
-We can think of this parameter as being the temperature of the theory at a fixed $\kappa$.
+Upon imposing the boundary condition~\eqref{eq:kappa}, we obtain a one-parameter family of solutions.\footnote{The equations~\eqref{eq:eom-g}--\eqref{eq:eom-phi} have four integration constants.
+At the horizon, there are two constraints, $g=0$ and regularity of $\phi$.
+At the AdS boundary, there are two constraints, normalization of time and $\phi_b=\kappa\phi_a$, where $\kappa$ is a parameter.} We can think of this parameter as being the temperature of the theory at a fixed $\kappa$.

 To have an instability, we take $\kappa<0$.
 The temperature changes as we change $\kappa$, and the extremal limit is at $\kappa\to -\infty$.
 The operator dual to the scalar field condenses without being sourced below a critical temperature $T_c$.
 In addition, we expect that the finite temperature geometry approaches the ground state geometry~\eqref{eq:solution} as we take the extremal limit.
 When the system is gapless, the extremal limit is at $T\to 0$; when the system is gapped, the extremal limit is at $T\to\infty$ \cite{Charmousis:2010zz}.
+In the latter case, see \cite{Aprile:2012sr} for an example of holographic superconductors with a retrograde condensate as an unstable branch.
 We take two values of $\alpha=0.4$ and $1.7$ and show the temperature as a function of $\phi_h$ in figure~\ref{fig:Tphih}.
 While the full parameter space has rich properties, in the following we take a specific value $\alpha=0.4$ to demonstrate that the extremal limit approaches the ground state solution.
+Here $\alpha=0.4$ is a typical value in the gapless case $\alpha\in (0,1/\sqrt{3}\approx 0.577)$.

 We find that there are two solutions of hairy black holes.
 One has $\phi>0$ and the other has $\phi<0$.
 The condensates of $\langle{\cal O}\rangle=\phi_a$ are plotted in figure~\ref{fig:OSFT}.
 We will show that the extremal limit of the $\phi>0$ solution gives the expected hyperscaling-violating geometry in the IR.
 By fitting the curve as $\langle{\cal O}\rangle=a(1-T/T_c)^b$, where $T_c$ is the critical temperature, we obtain $b\approx 0.5$ as $T\to T_c$.
 This implies that a second-order phase transition occurs.
 We find